 This is a term used for a condition in which inflammation occurs in the peritoneum itself rather than as a result of pathology arising in another organ.
-Bacterial infection arising from intraperitoneal dialysis is a typical example.
+Bacterial infection arising from intraperitoneal dialysis is a typical example of primary peritonitis.
 Spontaneous bacterial peritonitis (SBP) is a specific condition which occurs in patients with ascites secondary to chronic liver disease; it is seen mainly in hospitalised patients and is rare in asymptomatic outpatients.

 This occurs when a pathological process adjacent to the peritoneum causes inflammation.
 Perforation of a viscus is a typical example.